Explicit Acyclic Models and (Co)Chain Operations: The Chain Maps

 \begin{prop} The equivariant chain map $TR\colon N_*(E\Sigma_n) \to \cS_*^{bf}(n)$ is described by: \begin{itemize} \item In degree 0, $TR(g_0) = g_0.$ \item In degree 1, \item In degree 2, \item In degree $k$, $TR(g_0, g_1, \ldots, g_k) =$

 \end{itemize} \end{prop}

 The $\Sigma_n$ actions here simply mean post-compose surjection generators with permutations.
 There are no signs in either the $\Sigma_n$ action or the $h$ evaluations.
-Thus the formula reveals that $TR(g_0, g_1, \ldots, g_k))$ will be a positive coefficient sum of surjection generators.
-The algorithm is certainly programmable.\\
+Thus the formula reveals that $TR(g_0, g_1, \ldots, g_k))$ will be a positive coefficient sum of surjection generators.\\

+The algorithm is certainly programmable.
 Nonetheless, this is a clunky formula.
 There are many $\Sigma_n$ evaluations in the formula.
 There are $k$ evaluations of $h$, so potentially a sum of $(n-1)^k$ surjection generators in the end.
-But many terms are zero because evaluations of $i^{\ell} s r\ ^{\ell}$ are zero on surjections that do not contain $1,2, \ldots, \ell$ as singletons.
+But many terms are zero because evaluations of $i^{\ell} s r ^{\ell}$ are zero on surjections that do not contain $1,2, \ldots, \ell$ as singletons.
 Many other terms will be degenerate.\\

 The algorithm of Proposition \ref{16.1} also applies to the other two surjection complexes.
-However, there are quite a few signs, in the $h$ formula for $\cS_*^{aj}(n)$ and in the $\Sigma_n$ action on both complexes.
+However, there are quite a few signs, in the $\hat{h}$ formula for $\cS_*^{aj}(n)$ and in the $\Sigma_n$ action on both complexes.
 Therefore it is harder to translate 16.1 to a closed formula in the cases $\cS_*^{aj}(n)$ and $\cS_*^{ms}(n)$.\\

 We will now {\it derive}\footnote{Shamelessly benefitting from the fact that we already know the answer from [3].} the direct description Berger-Fresse gave for the map $TR \colon N_*(E\Sigma_n) \to \cS_*^{bf}(n)$, which is more of a closed formula than that given by Proposition \ref{16.1}.
-Again, our point is not just to verify that the Berger-Fresse map $TR$ is an equivariant chain map, but rather to show that their $TR$ formula agrees with the canonical equivariant chain map constructed by the standard procedure, and that it commutes with contractions.\\
+Again, our main point is not just to verify that the Berger-Fresse map $TR$ is an equivariant chain map, but rather to show that their $TR$ formula agrees with the canonical equivariant chain map constructed by the standard procedure, and that it commutes with contractions.\\

 The following notation will be useful.
 If $X = (g_0, g_1, \ldots, g_k) \in N_k(E\Sigma_n)$ and $1 \leq \ell \leq n-1$, we denote by $X<12\ldots \ell -1> \in N_k(E\Sigma_{n -\ell+1})$. the result of deleting all entries $1,2, \ldots, \ell -1$ from the $k+1$ permutations $g_j$ that form $X$.
 So if $\ell = 1$, this is just $X$.
 Otherwise we interpret $\Sigma_{n -\ell +1}$ as permutations of $\{\ell, \ldots, n\}$.
 We first note that in degree 1, Since $i^{\ell-1} s r\ ^{\ell -1}(g) = (12 \ldots \ell g<12\ldots \ell -1>)$, we have